 Remember, the prosecutor’s case has already started before you even have an opportunity to begin your defense.
-Don’t delay in contacting us at 412-456-1221 and scheduling a free consultation.
+Don’t delay in contacting us at 412-456-1221 for a free consultation.

 An experienced Pittsburgh DUI Lawyer can aggressively pursue eligibility into the ARD program on your behalf.

-To gain acceptance, you must meet specific eligibility criteria, be approved by the district attorney’s office in your county and then approved by the Court.
+To gain acceptance, you must meet specific eligibility criteria, be approved by the district attorney’s office in your county, and then be approved by the Court.
 That is a very tall task if you are not represented by an experienced and successful DUI lawyer.

 If you are convicted, you will NOT be able to have your charges expunged.
 Therefore, it is extremely important to have a DUI attorney on your side.
 Expungement of your DUI is a good way to finally rid yourself of a past mistake.

-CONSEQUENCES/PENALTIES OF A FIRST TIME DUI CONVICTION IN PENNSYLVANIA
+THE CONSEQUENCES AND PENALTIES OF A FIRST-TIME DUI CONVICTION IN PENNSYLVANIA

 If you are convicted of a First Offense DUI in PA, you will be facing substantial penalties which could include: